MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03-text-analysis.md

         * West Europe
         * West US

-    Wait for your project and hub to be created.
+    Wait for your project to be created.

 1. When the project is created, you will be taken to an *Overview* page of the project details.

 1. On the left-hand menu on the screen, select **Playgrounds**.

+    >*Note*: You may need to expand the menu to make your selection.

 1. On the *Playgrounds* page, select the **Language playground** tile to try out some Azure AI Language capabilities.